-The first six weeks of her maternity leave are paid at 90% of her gross wage, and the remaining 33 weeks are paid at SMP or her normal salary, whichever is lower.
-At the time of writing, SMP is £139.58 per week.
+The first six weeks of her maternity leave are paid at 90% of her gross wage, and the remaining 33 weeks are paid at SMP OR 90% of her normal salary, whichever is lower.
+At the time of writing, SMP is £151.97 per week.

-All Nannies aged between 22 and the state pension age (who earn more than £10,000 per year) will be automatically enrolled into the new pension scheme.
-If she is part time, she will not be automatically enrolled but you will still need to set up a pension for her to join if she wishes.
-Once your nanny is enrolled, she can choose to opt out.
+All Nannies aged between 22 and the state pension age (who earn more than £10,000 per year) will be automatically enrolled into the pension scheme.
+If the nanny works part time, they will not be automatically enrolled but you will need to set up a pension for them to join if they wish.